Public Speaking has always been my greatest fear.

 - Be Creative

-- Watch competitions and championships on YouTube and steal the ideas and techniques of the best speakers and make them your own
+- Watch the best speakers on YouTube and steal their ideas and make them your own

 - Tell stories in your speeches